vseryakov/backendjs/README.md

     * **Important**: Add NODE_PATH=$BKJS_PREFIX/lib/node_modules to your environment in .profile or .bash_profile so node can find global modules, replace $BKJS_PREFIX with the actual path unless this variable is also set in the .profile

-* to compile the binary module and all required dependencies just type `make` or `npm build .`

-    * to see the actual compiler settings during compilation the following helps:

-            make V=1

-    * to compile with internal ImageMagick use:

-            make force V=1

 * to install all dependencies and make backendjs module and bkjs globally available: